GuillaumeMougeot/biom3d/README.md

 ## :moneybag: Fundings and Acknowledgements

+This project has been inspired by the following publication: "nnU-Net: a self-configuring method for deep learning-based biomedical image segmentation", Fabian Isensee et al, Nature Method, 2021.

-This project is supported by Oxford Brookes University and the European Regional Development Fund (FEDER).
+This project has been supported by Oxford Brookes University and the European Regional Development Fund (FEDER).
 It was carried out between the laboratories of iGReD (France), Institut Pascal (France) and Plant Nuclear Envelop (UK).

 <p align="middle">
   <img src="images/Flag_of_Europe.svg.png" alt="Europe" width="100">